jpype-project/jpype/doc/dbapi2.rst

 A setter transfers the Java type into a SQL parameter.
 There are multiple types can an individual parameter may accept.
 The type of setter is determined by the JDBC type.
 Each individual JDBC type can have its own setter.
 Not every database supports the same setter.
-For example, a database may support the BLOB type, but not be able to accept ``java.sql.Blob`` as a parameter type.
-If this is the case, the setter for BLOB would need to point to a setter type which is supported by the driver.
-For example, ``setters[dbapi2.BLOB] = dbapi2.STRING.set`` would indicate that BLOB should be set using the same method used to store strings.
+There is a default setter may that would work for most purposes.
+Setters can also be set individually using the ``types`` argument to the ``.execute*()`` methods.
+The setter is a function which processes the database metadata into a type.

 Setters can supplied as a map to `connect`_ or by accessing the `setter <connection.setters_>`_ property on a Connection.